me-box/databox/README.md

 ### Libraries for writing drivers and apps
 For writing a new driver or app for Databox, one needs [Databox API's](./documents/api_specification.md).
 To make app/driver development easy, we have wrapped Databox API's in [nodejs](https://nodejs.org/en/), [python](https://docs.python.org/3.4/library/index.html) and [go](https://golang.org/).
 Using any of these libraries, a developer can build their databox app/driver.
-* [lib-node-databox](https://github.com/me-box/node-databox): Databox nodejs API library for building databox apps and drivers.
+* [lib-node-databox](https://github.com/me-box/node-databox): Databox Nodejs API library for building databox apps and drivers.
-* [lib-python-databox](https://github.com/me-box/lib-python-databox): Databox python API library for building databox apps and drivers.
+* [lib-python-databox](https://github.com/me-box/lib-python-databox): Databox Python API library for building databox apps and drivers.
-* [lib-go-databox](https://github.com/me-box/lib-go-databox): Databox go API library for building databox apps and drivers.
+* [lib-go-databox](https://github.com/me-box/lib-go-databox): Databox Go API library for building databox apps and drivers.
 #### API and System specifications
 Databox System Design document can be find [here](./documents/system_overview.md) and general API specifications are [here](./documents/api_specification.md).